-So if I want to understand what happened during the Great Depression – and even what the Obama administration is trying to do now – do I have to start by reading John Maynard Keynes’s General Theory of Employment, Interest and Money?
+So if I want to understand what happened during the Great Depression – and even what the Obama administration has done with its stimulus package – do I have to start by reading John Maynard Keynes’s General Theory of Employment, Interest and Money?

 You’re better off reading Milton Friedman and Anna Jacobson Schwartz’s A Monetary History of the United States, which I think is a better account.
 Keynes was more contemporary, so maybe had not as much perspective.